tsabunkar/all_about_linux/software_ubuntu.md

 - \$ sudo apt-get --purge remove zsh
 - \$ sudo apt autoremove

+- zsh: command not found:
-- NOTE: If migrating from bash to zsh, you would get error execute - "node -v" or "tmux ls" or "npm -v" as these user-env-variables (or) ${PATH} (or) alias are only defined in ~/.bashrc or ~/.profile (previously called ~/.bash_profile) but not in ~/.zshrc
+  - If migrating from bash to zsh, you would get error execute - "node -v" or "tmux ls" or "npm -v" as these user-env-variables (or) ${PATH} (or) alias are only defined in ~/.bashrc or ~/.profile (previously called ~/.bash_profile) but not in ~/.zshrc
   - Add below lines ~/.zshrc file:

 ```
 # If you come from bash you might have to change your $PATH.